Thanks to so many for helping us through the pandemic

 Of course, as good as Stewart is, it took a small army of volunteers to administer those shots at the vaccine hub and to handle the paperwork required to document those vaccinations.
 Many of those volunteers were nurses and other medical personnel, but a lot more were nonmedical folks who just wanted to help where they could.
 Some of those volunteers worked almost every day the hub was open.
 Officials said some 3,000 volunteers worked at the vaccine hub since it opened in January.

-The hub provided more than 100,000 vaccinations before it shut down Thursday, but as Dr. Sullivan said, more work is needed.
-As good as the hub — and local pharmacies that also offered the vaccine — was, only 39.3% of eligible residents 12 and older have received both doses.
+The hub provided more than 100,000 vaccinations before it shut down Thursday, but as Sullivan said, more work is needed.
+As good as the hub — and local pharmacies that also offered the vaccine — was, only 39.8% of eligible residents 12 and older have received both doses.

-That is behind the state total of 53.43% and national total of 41.4%.
-About 8 percent of Americans have received their first dose, but have not gotten the second that is required with the Pfizer and Moderna vaccines.
+That is behind the state total of 43.65% and national total of 49.3%.
+About 8%of Americans have received their first dose, but have not gotten the second that is required with the Pfizer and Moderna vaccines.

 Numerous pharmacies continue to administer the vaccine and, Stewart said, if needed the Brazos County vaccine hub could reopen.